openhab/openhab1-addons/README.txt

-openHAB Build instructions
+openHAB Build Instructions
 ==========================

-Thanks for your interest in the openHAB project!
+Thanks for your interest in the openHAB project (http://www.openHAB.org)!

 Building and running the project is fairly easy if you follow the steps detailed below.